Educational psychologist

 There's a defined organisational structure and a clear progression route in local authority work to senior and principal educational psychologist roles.
 However, there are a limited number of steps on the ladder.

-In a large authority, psychological services are usually organised into districts, with individual psychologists responsible for the majority of the work in their own area.
+In a large authority, psychological services are usually organised into districts, with individual psychologists responsible for most of the work in their own area.
 Also, there are likely to be some specialist posts held by experienced practitioners, for example working in specialist units or with one particular condition.

 Another way you might develop your career is by specialising in a particular area of psychology, often selected through local need.
-If you're in a position to choose a specialty, opt for one that you have an affinity with as you should enjoy the research.
+If you're able to choose a specialty, opt for one that you have an affinity with as you should enjoy the research.